aeecleclair/commuz.fr/README.md

 - by settings `castingOpen` to true, the website will advertise its casting page.
 You should set this during the castings phases, but disable it the rest of the year, to prevent unnecessary informations.
 The majority of /castings pages should not be really relevant for people outside our schools

+## Integrate a YouTube video

+You will need to integrate YouTube videos for the trailer.
+We use for this the incredible [NuxtScripts](https://scripts.nuxt.com/) tool.

+See [YouTube Player](https://scripts.nuxt.com/scripts/content/youtube-player) guide for more informations

 # TODO :

 - Rajouter une banière pour pouvoir opt-out du tracking Google Analytics